Lindblad Tomography of a Superconducting Quantum Processor: Validating The Markovian Model

-There exist a number of proposed measures for non-Markovianity in the literature, and we refer the interested reader to reviews such as Ref.~\cite{Vega2017} for reference.
+In this section, we use the Kraus operators extracted in the previous section to provide qualitative insight into whether or not the measured quantum channel can be fit to a Markovian model.
+There exist a number of proposed measures for non-Markovianity in the literature, and we refer the interested reader to reviews such as Refs.~\cite{Rivas2014,Vega2017} for reference.
 Notably, a number of experimental works have implemented the measure proposed in Ref.~\cite{Breuer2009}, which quantifies the backflow of information from the environment characteristic of non-Markovian error~\cite{Liu2011,Zelse2011}.
 This measure is also suitable for our purpose, because it considers the noise process over time, in contrast to instantaneous measures such as in Ref.~\cite{Wolf2008}.
+We note that other non-Markovianity measures exist that also consider the noise process over time and that may provide complementary information about the nature of non-Markovianity~\cite{Rivas2015}.
+However, for the purpose of simply assessing the validity of the Markovianity assumption of LT, the measure of Ref.~\cite{Breuer2009} is sufficient.

-The measure exploits the following fact: for any quantum process which can be captured by a time-dependent master equation of the form
+The measure of Breuer et al. (Ref.~\cite{Breuer2009}) exploits the following fact: for any quantum process which can be captured by a time-dependent master equation of the form

 with positive decay rates $\gamma_i(t)>0$, the trace distance $D(\rho_1(0),\rho_2(0))$ between two initial states $\rho_1(0),\rho_2(0)$ can only decrease.
-Here $\hat{H}(t)$ and $\{\hat{L}_i(t)\}$ are the time-dependent Hamiltonian and jump operators of the process.
+Here, $\hat{H}(t)$ and $\{\hat{L}_i(t)\}$ are the time-dependent Hamiltonian and jump operators of the process.

-Since non-Markovian processes cannot be captured by a time-dependent master equation of the form in Eq.~\ref{eq:mastereqn}, an increasing trace distance between states under the evolution of a common channel signifies violation of Eq.~\ref{eq:mastereqn} and thus the presence of non-Markovian errors.
+Since non-Markovian processes cannot be captured by a time-dependent master equation of the form in Eq.~\eqref{eq:mastereqn}, an increasing trace distance between two states under the evolution of a common channel signifies violation of Eq.~\eqref{eq:mastereqn} and thus the presence of non-Markovian errors.
 Based on this observation, the measure $N_{\text{markov}}$ is suggested in Ref.~\cite{Breuer2009} as